Lorena591/EMI-Experimental-Temperature-Variations/README.md

 # EMI-Experimental-Beam-Temperature-Variations

- <div align="justify">Pesquisa-Doutorado-Direto contains a set of data and information relating to researches involving Structural Integrity Monitoring (SHM) via Electromechanical Impedance (EMI) and Guided Waves (GW).
-The studies were carried out on a 6063-T5 aluminum alloy beam with PSI-5H4E piezoelectric transducers (PTZs) from Piezo Systems attached to its surface.
-This benchmark presents the experimental methods used for both techniques (EMI and GW).
-The experiments involve the collection of signals considering structural conditions without damage, with damage and periocity under temperature variations.
-The data set is valuable for validating SHM algorithms at different temperatures and structural conditions.
+ <div align="justify">EMI-Experimental-Beam-Temperature-Variations contains a set of data and information relating to researches involving Structural Integrity Monitoring (SHM) via Electromechanical Impedance (EMI) technique.
+The studies were carried out on a 6063-T5 aluminum alloy beam with a PSI-5H4E piezoelectric transducer (PTZ) from Piezo Systems attached to its surface.
+This benchmark presents the experimental methods used for the EMI technique.
+The experiments consists of collectioning signals for undamaged structural conditions under temperature variations.
+The data set is valuable for validating SHM algorithms at different temperatures.

-Computer codes were also developed involving the modeling of EMI and GW techniques for these different structural and environmental conditions.

 ## Data Access